apache/nuttx-apps/nshlib/README.md

   Show target of a soft link.

+- `switchboot <image path>

+  Switch to the updated or specified boot system.
+This command depends on hardware support CONFIG_BOARDCTL_SWITCH_BOOT. `<image path>` point to a partion or file which contain the firmware to boot.

 - `boot [<image path> [<header size>]]`

   Boot a new firmware image.
 This command depends on hardware support